chokevin8/chokevin8.github.io/_projects/2_project.md

 </div>

 As we see above, mRNA LNPs are designed to enter the target antigen-presenting cells (APCs), which in our case are dendritic cells (DCs).
 They enter the cells via endocytosis, and it is important to design the LNPs in a way so they initiate *endosomal escape*, or else they are degraded by the lysosomes.
-After escaping the endosome by breaking the barrier of it, the mRNA is released in to the cytoplasm of the DCs, which initiates translation of the desired TSAs.
+After escaping the endosome by breaking the membrane of it, the mRNA is released in to the cytoplasm of the DCs, which initiates translation of the desired TSAs.
 Now, in DCs, DCs use the proteasome-TAP pathway as a main, conventional route for cross-presentation of the TSAs via MHC Class I molecules.
 In short, the translated TSA is broken into peptides by the proteasome, and the peptide is translocated by the TAP transporters into the lumen of the endoplasmic reticulum (ER).
 Then, the MHC Class I complex containing peptides and other molecules are assembled in the ER and transported to the cell surface.
 Lastly, as seen in the diagram, the CD8+ T-cells recognize the MHC Class 1 complex/molecule via its surface receptor, or T cell receptor (TCR).